 - Carrying and loading equipment and materials

-- Assisting with the installation, maintenance and repair of HVAC systems
+- Assisting with the installation, maintenance and repair of heating and cooling systems

-They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.
+They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.

-What Do I Need to Become an HVAC Helper?
+How Do You Apply to Be an HVAC Helper?